Ready to Boost Your Financial IQ? Simple Ways to Find the Fun in Finance

 Make an Estate Plan

 You might think that you don't have enough assets to need a will, much less an estate plan, and you're not alone.
-A 2017 study by Caring.com found that six in 10 Americans don't have critical estate planning documents like a will or living trust.
+A 2019 study by Caring.com found that 57 percent of U.S. adults do not currently have estate planning documents such as a will or living trust.
 You might not want to think about death but making an estate plan, so matter how simple, can help bring peace of mind to your family and your finances.

 There are plenty of low-cost and free online resources — such as Willing, JoinCake, and FreeWill — that make creating a basic, state-specific estate plan a breeze.
 Several sites include additional documents like a Living Will to designate a person to make medical decisions if you're unable, and Durable Power of Attorney to name a person to make financial decisions.

 While these sites don't replace the advice of an estate planning professional, they can help you take the first step to create a simple estate plan at low- to no cost.

 Grab a Book

 If curling up with a book on your lunch break or in the evening is your brand of enjoyment, your financial joy could be at your local library.
 Check out the top personal finance books recommended by New York Magazine.
 From general knowledge to specific advice geared toward millennials and women, you can fine-tune your money-related reading based on the areas you want to explore the most.